 Use DRDAVINAHS at checkout to save on some equipment & ingredients!

-- Heat a large skillet to medium-low heat
+- Heat a large skillet over medium-low heat.

 The nutrition facts come from entering the recipe ingredients into Spoonacular API, a database of food ingredients.
 They may vary for any recipe based on the exact product used.
 The keto sweeteners I use have 0g net carbs & are not included because sugar alcohols do not impact most people.
 This is provided as a courtesy, but you can do your own calculations if you wish!